diogolbar/mask-detection/README.md

 # Facial Mask Detection

-In this project we implemented a [facial mask classifier](https://nbviewer.jupyter.org/github/diogolbar/mask-detection/blob/main/MaskClassifier.ipynb) using a neural network.
+In this project we implement a [facial mask classifier](https://nbviewer.jupyter.org/github/diogolbar/mask-detection/blob/main/MaskClassifier.ipynb) using a neural network.
 With [OpenCV](https://nbviewer.jupyter.org/github/diogolbar/mask-detection/blob/main/FaceMaskRecog.ipynb) we also made possible for this classification to have a visual result as showed bellow:
 ![](onefacemask.png)

 ![](maskfinal.png)